Page Curve of Effective Hawking Radiation: Holographic Entanglement Entropy of Hawking Radiation

 \subsection{Island RT Surface}

 The entanglement entropy of the IRT surface on the $z-x$ plane reads,

-which is the same as $\mathcal{S}_{\rm BRT}$ in eq.(\ref{SBRTdef}) with an extra term representing the contribution from the QES.
+which is similar to $\mathcal{S}_{\rm BRT}$ in eq.(\ref{SBRT-action}) with an extra term representing the contribution from the QES.
 Also, $z_{\rm QES} = z_I$ is the location of the QES on the Planck brane as shown in Fig.\ref{Penrose 1}.
 In a similar way to section \ref{Boundary RT Surface}, we can define a constant $C_\sigma$,

 and solve for $z'$ as,

 However, in the presence of the QES, the IRT surface does not need to be perpendicular to the Planck brane.
 The boundary conditions now are given by,

 With the above boundary conditions, we get,